MichinobuMaeda/tamurodemo/README.md

 ## Status

-alpha

-## TODO

- * Signin with Facebook, Google, etc.
- * Control read privilege for users profiles.
+beta

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details